Andrettin/Wyrmsun/readme.txt

 * Quests
 - The quest icon has been updated.
+- Players can now have up to four quests at the same time, instead of three.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.